 So what’s the moral of the story?
 Don’t believe everything you see on TV or a vacuum’s packaging (at least not without doing a little research first!)
 If you rely on an advertised feature working exactly as claimed, please consult an expert (like us) to make sure that it can live up to your expectations.
 Look at the KEY WORDS in the claim.
 Are the terms clearly definable and provable?
 Do they even seem like an accurate method for measuring the vacuum’s cleaning performance?
 If it seems too good to be true, it just might be (or at least not without paying the price of extra money or your time.)

 By: Rachel Decker (Co-owner, Queen Vacuum)

-If you have a specific/interesting question about vacuums, cleaning, maintenance, product reviews, etc., that you would like to be featured in our newsletter or blog… send an e-mail to: firstname.lastname@example.org (Subject: “Newsletter Topic”)
+If you have a specific/interesting question about vacuums, cleaning, maintenance, product reviews, etc., that you would like to be featured in our Blog or as a Facebook feature… send an e-mail to: firstname.lastname@example.org (Subject: “Blog Topic”)